rdeabreu/ws-nov21/README.md

   - Ingress
 ```

-We must label all components with pci=true for the policy above to be effective
+We must label all components with pci=true for the policy above to be effective.

 #### Tip: (use the command 'kubectl label pod <pod_name> pci=true')

+Just with the rule above, the connectivity between other pods will fail, you can test with the same pod in the app1 namespace as before.

 Once we have isolated the PCI environment, we can create microsegmentation rules between services: